 How long is your CSA season?

-We also offer a fall season, with deliveries from the end of November into December.
-Current CSA members have the first chance to sign up for our fall season.
+We also offer an extended season, with 2 deliveries in November and 2 in December.
+Current CSA members have the first chance to sign up for our extended season.
+This season is signed up for separately at the end of the regular season.

 When are CSA boxes delivered and where may I pick up my box if I am not getting home delivery?